Donate to the School

 School of Clinical Sciences at Monash Health

 The School of Clinical Sciences (SCS) at Monash Health is the largest medical clinical school in the Faculty of Medicine, Nursing and Health Sciences.
 From our base at Monash Medical Centre in Clayton we undertake teaching and translational research in collaboration with Monash Health, Victoria's largest hospital network.
 The broad and interdisciplinary nature of our departments (Medicine, Surgery, Paediatrics, Obstetrics and Gynaecology, Psychiatry, Nutrition and Dietetics and the recently added Molecular and Translational Science) allows us to provide an innovative approach to research, education, teaching and clinical practice.

-Find out more about the School of Clinical Sciences at Monash Health and donate to SCS (in the link, please select "School of Clinical Sciences at Monash Health" for "Area of giving").
+Find out more about the School of Clinical Sciences at Monash Health and donate to SCS (in the link, please enter "School of Clinical Sciences at Monash Health" for "Area of giving").